dgusoff/RemoteEventReceiver.Starter/README.md

 # Authentication back to SharePoint

 If your Remote Event Receiver needs to call back into SharePoint, you'll need to obtain a ClientContext object.
-This project provides two methods for doing so>
+This project provides two methods for doing so:

 ## App Only Context.